jsoref/ceph/doc/releases/quincy.rst

 * telemetry: Improved the opt-in flow so that users can keep sharing the same data, even when new data collections are available.
-A new 'perf' channel that collects various performance metrics is now avaiable to opt into with:
+A new 'perf' channel that collects various performance metrics is now available to opt into with:
   `ceph telemetry on`
   `ceph telemetry enable channel perf`
   See a sample report with `ceph telemetry preview`.